Loading

-Case Study · Franklinton, Louisiana
+Case File · Franklinton, Louisiana

 A 40-unit LIHTC project for low-income families received a unanimous recommendation from the Zoning Commission.
 The Mayor refused to present it to City Council.
 Council never voted.
 The developer returned the tax credits.
 The DOJ investigated and settled for $230,000.